What Can You Expect on SAT Test Day? A Complete Guide

 Tips for Finishing Up

 There are just a few things to keep in mind as you finish up your test.
 First, don’t leave until instructed to do so.
 College Board is stringent about test confidentiality, so you don’t want to encounter any issues.
-Make sure your proctor has collected all test materials and told everyone it’s time to go.
+Make sure your proctor has indicated you can leave.

 On a similar note, you shouldn’t immediately start talking about the test with your friends.
 College Board prohibits discussing test questions and can cancel your scores if they heard that you publicized specific questions in person or online.
 These guidelines around confidentiality are another reason that you shouldn’t turn your cell phone on until you’ve left the testing center.

 When you are finally done, congratulate yourself on all your hard work!
-You should receive your scores online in about three weeks.
+You should receive your scores online in about two to three weeks.

 Now that you know exactly how your morning will proceed on test day, let’s rewind to the days and weeks leading up to the test.
 To begin, what materials do you need to bring to the SAT?